 Apart from the short lifespan, asphalt shingles is also prone to a variety of damage due to natural causes.
 Strong wind can destroy loose asphalt shingles, opening a path for water to leak into your home.
 The shingles aren’t tough enough to survive a hailstorm without sustaining dents and cracks.

-According to GMZ Roofing, an Auckland roofing company, if bad weather hits your area, here’s what you should do.
+According to Auckland roofing experts The Roof Company, if bad weather hits your area, here’s what you should do.

 Inspect the Roof.
 Before going up there, walk around the house and look for shingles that might have been blown off by the high wind.
 That will give you an indication where the damage might be located on your roof.
 Wear the proper safety gear and use a fall arrest harness.
 Assess the damage to determine how many shingles you need to replace.
 Take pictures if possible so it’s easier to remember where the damage is located once you are up there